There are several design practices that founders must be aware of because they’re crucial to creating a long-lasting successful product.

 In every design team, there is a need to differentiate design explorers and design makers into two groups to carry out a successful design.
-Crafting a product is a process itself, which means it is to be developed step by step, and by grouping designers into different stages of a design process may help boost the efficiency of the craft.
+It is best to create a product step by step.
+It may be possible to increase craft efficiency by classifying designers according to the many stages of the design process.

 Design Explorer – The discovery stage

 As obvious as it may sound, every design task starts with explorations and discoveries.
 The “Discovery stage” of the design process begins with this step.
 It is at this time that teams investigate the market, examine products, and develop their first solid design concept.
 Team members will have to come together for a brainstorming session and pool the ideas they’ve explored to pick and choose the best concept with care.

 The second part of any design task is design asset creation.
 This is where design makers, or designers by itself will have to showcase their skills while maintaining a large design system that may consist of dozens of design screens, landing pages, icons and more.
 After design explorers pass on their ideas to the design makers, the latter will have to prepare documentation of these concepts and start crafting according to those ideas.
 They will also be responsible for implementing solutions to the concepts given by the explorers.
 It is important to note that the design asset creation process requires in depth and scalable details about how the design life-cycle will be.